 “I’ve learned all of the vital skills to become a successful Optometrist […and] to give me an easier transition into my pre-registration year at Vision Express.”

 Tell us about your career path since graduation.

 Since finishing my degree I’ve started my pre-registration year at Vision Express in Plymouth and have about one year until I will be a fully qualified Optometrist.

 How has your degree helped/influenced your career path?

-Transitioning into my pre-registration year was made so much easier by the help from Plymouth University, as we were able to secure our first jobs (pre-registration year) in the second year of our degrees.
+Transitioning into my pre-registration year was made so much easier by the help from University of Plymouth, as we were able to secure our first jobs (pre-registration year) in the second year of our degrees.

 What is the best, most exciting or fun thing that you have done in your career?

 It’s been less than a year since I’ve properly started my career towards becoming a fully qualified Optometrist, so I’m not sure I can answer this question!
 But I love meeting new people on a daily basis!